layline-io/layline-doc/docs/03-assets/processors-flow/asset-flow-mapping.md

 ## Prerequisites

 Before using this Asset, we recommend configuring the Formats you plan to use, first.
-This will help the Intellisense feature in the mapping configuration to help set it up.
+This will help the Intellisense feature in the mapping configuration to help with the setup.

 ## Configuration